HBDean/FTDPaper2019/README.md

 Subdirectories are named according to the variant name within the manuscript.

 The Cheaha supercomputer only allows individual runs up to 150 hours, so trajectories are split into multiple segments.
-The order of these segments for each variant is as follows: eq-300K.rst(end of the heating protocol) --md.in--> md.rst --ext.in--> ext.rst --ext.in--> ext1.rst --ext.in--> ext2...
+The order of these segments from the end of the heating protocol (at 300K) for each variant is as follows:

+  eq-300K.rst  --md.in-->  md.rst  --ext.in-->  ext.rst  --ext.in-->  ext2.rst  --ext.in-->  ext3...

 Types of input files: